equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

-More information about Minio is available at the [project’s documentation website](https://docs.minio.io/) & information about how to secure your Minio Server with [Let's Encrypt certificates](https://docs.min.io/docs/generate-let-s-encypt-certificate-using-concert-for-minio.html).
+More information about Minio is available at the [project’s documentation website](https://docs.minio.io/) & information about how to secure your Minio Server can be found at [Let's Encrypt](https://docs.min.io/docs/generate-let-s-encypt-certificate-using-concert-for-minio.html).